Software Development Trends in 2019Written by Mark Coulstring

 At the very heart of a successful IoT network implementation lie reliable standards.
 Due to the newness of the device-connectedness of the digital world, there are no security standards or frameworks set in place.
 Thus, developers will have to take measures to ensure that their users feel that their data is secure.

-“IoT offers us [an] opportunity to be more efficient in how we do things, saving us time, money and often emissions in the process,” Matthew Evans, the IoT programme head at techUK, says.
+“IoT offers us [an] opportunity to be more efficient in how we do things, saving us time, money and often emissions in the process,” Matthew Evans, the IoT program head at techUK, says.

 IoT is a huge tool not just for personal users in increasing universal design, and making day-to-day processes more pragmatic, but it also lends greatly to many industrial applications.
 The market for IoT is huge.
 For example given the impending nature of climate change and resource mitigation, take standard irrigation practices: Sensors can collect and communicate information about how much to water the crops, regulate at what time, soil texture, sunlight exposure, schedule water times, and more.
 The entire process of farming crops can be automated and made to be more effective.
 While most IoTs seem harmless or are created with improvement or the betterment of a process in mind, the fact remains that data holds power, and who has access to this data remains something of concern.
 This matter has created an overall contest between security and efficiency that other software trends are seeing as well.